Top.Mail.Ru

 Once the wax model is approved, a rubber or silicone mold is created around it.
 This mold captures every detail of the original carving and allows multiple wax copies to be made.
 The mold-making process requires careful attention to where the mold will split, how wax will be injected, and where air channels need to go.

-Step 3: Lost-Wax Casting
+Step 3: Casting the Silver

 The temperature, timing, and silver purity at this stage are critical.
 Experienced casters can read the metal's behavior through years of practice.